olewsaa/Yacht-computer/IoT/Readme.md

 The newest first, further down this text is older files and attempts.

+The ESP-32 module is a more versatile module with many ADCs built in.
+This together with the more powerfull 3.3V outlet makes it more suited to many Internet of things onboard (IoToB).
+The WiFiClient-U-and-I-SignalK in version 3 is a ESP-32 version.
+There are distinct differences in the handeling of UDP trasactions.
+This prototype uses two ADS1115 for current measurements and the built in ADC for voltage measurement.

 WiFiClient-U-and-I-SignalK.ino is a sketch where the ADS1115 is connected to the ESP-12E board.
 The Adafruit library for ADS1115 is used.
 GPIO pin 4 and 5 are connected to I2C SDA and SLC, this is the default.
 The ADS1115 measure current using Hall element sensors that provide +Vdd/2 at zero current and 0 voltage at